Introduction

 "Okay, next time I'll wear a cute hat.
 Maybe something pink."

 She laughed, then winced and lay back against the pillows in the hospital bed.
-I decided to change the subject, "So are you looking forward to getting back to school when this is over?"
+I decided to change the subject.
+"So are you looking forward to getting back to school when this is over?"

 "I guess," she said noncommittally.

 "Just stop!
-That's so mean!"
+That's so mean!" she shrieked in mock outrage.

 I laughed.
 "Seriously though, are you still planning on a medical career?"

-"I've always wanted to be a nurse."
+"I've always wanted to be a nurse," she affirmed.

 "Well you have very valuable experience now.
 You know what it's like from both sides of the needle.
 I know that there are some kids on this floor too.
 Consider the comfort you can give to your future patients to let them know you've been through this and came out stronger on the other side."